Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 AWS Elastic Beanstalk is beneficial for a myriad of use cases that offers business value.
 These include but are not limited to the following

+i.
+An application is able to withstand a surge in traffic due to the inclusion of autoscaling in the Elastic Beanstalk service

 # Getting Started